dignitas123/Stock-Deep-Learning/README.md

 - you can choose between Dueling Double Q learning and normal Double Q learning
 - in default settings, the "QLearningModel(stock_daily_chart).model" is used.
 Results can vary from the ipynb file result, because it will choose different training and test data slices (intervals in form of quarters) for every run.
 To prevent this, use a seed and save the seed.
 Turn on MAKE_MODEL variable to start training
 - if you have more features in the sample space or more deep layers, then implement autosaves of your model, because in the current version it will only save the model after all epochs are finished (which you can set up too).
+- you can use GOOG.csv or aaba.us.txt or any other file.
+I recommend you to downlaod them form alphavantage